wmde/wikibase-release-pipeline/deploy/docs/resetting-and-removing.md

 ## 3. Update setup values

 Make any needed changes to `.env` before starting the stack again.
+If you are restoring data from a backup, keep the database values aligned with the backed-up database volume.

 If you are resetting as part of a major version upgrade, switch to the new WBS Deploy version and pull the updated images before the next start: